Predict The Peak 2022 has ended. Thank you to all of our sponsors and please check back next year to participate in Predict The Peak 2023!

 What is PREDICT THE PEAK?
-Each spring as snowpack melts in the mountains, it feeds the rivers with a pulse of water, bringing about the highest streamflow of the year to our rivers.
+Each spring as snow melts in the mountains, it feeds the rivers with a pulse of water, bringing the highest streamflows of the year to our rivers.
 The “peak flow” changes year-to-year in timing and volume.
-MT Freshwater Partners holds an annual fundraiser where participants pay $25 per guess to predict the correct peak flow for the Yellowstone, Bitterroot, Gallatin, and/or Middle Fork Flathead Rivers, and the closest guesses win some really amazing prize packages!
+Predict this year’s correct peak flow for the Yellowstone, Gallatin, and Sun Rivers, or all three for a chance to WIN!
 Proceeds support the protection and restoration of Montana’s rivers.

 Predict The Peak Contest FAQs